Waste Treatment

 10. Wet oxidation

-After the purification, the treated wastewater becomes almost as pure ad normal water and is ready to be reused for various purposes.
+After purification, treated wastewater becomes almost as pure as potable water and is ready to be reused for various purposes.
 Even though, most countries don’t provide this water for drinking purposes, but it has become a major source for irrigation and commercial purposes.
 Treated wastewater has also helped cities in restoring the depleting underground water levels.

 The National Association of Clean Water Agencies